Nour-MK/MyCircuitDesigns/MOSFET Audio Amplifier with Low Distortion (20Hz-20kHz)/README.md

 A source follower, also known as a common-drain amplifier, is a configuration commonly used in field-effect transistors (FETs) to convert a high-impedance input to a low-impedance output.
 It has high input impedance because the gate of the FET draws negligible current, allowing it to accept signals from high-impedance sources without significant loading.
 The output impedance is low, typically in the range of hundreds of ohms, because the output voltage at the source closely follows the gate voltage minus the threshold voltage.
 This makes it an ideal buffer, as it isolates stages of a circuit, preventing interaction between them, and allows for effective impedance transformation.
 In amplifier design, the common-source (CS) configuration is used to achieve high gain, but it has high output impedance, which can limit its ability to drive low-impedance loads.
 By cascading a source follower with a common-source amplifier, the source follower acts as a buffer, converting the high output impedance of the CS stage to low output impedance, while maintaining the voltage gain.

+In the Crumb simulator, I have laid out my circuit to visualize how it would look if implemented in real life, especially considering the lack of necessary equipment in the lab.
+The primary challenge, however, is that the simulator only offers a single type of MOSFET, which is not the 2N7000 model used in the design.
+As a result, the gain value achieved by studying the circuit with an oscilloscope differs due to the distinct characteristics of the MOSFET in the simulator.
+Despite this, the focus of this simulation isn't on achieving the exact gain but rather on demonstrating how the circuit would appear when connected on a breadboard.

 </details>